github/gh-es/USAGE.md

 * [es]
 ## gh es

-A GitHub CLI extension to manage your GHES instance
+A GitHub CLI extension to manage your GHES instance.

 ### Options